praveshini/UniQR/README.md

 #### Database:
 PostgreSQL is used to store user data, attendance records, and geolocation data.
 #### Face Recognition:
-OpenCV library is integrated for facial recognition to authenticate students.
+face-recognition package that utilizes dlib library is integrated for facial recognition to authenticate students.
 #### QR Code Generation and Scanning:
 Libraries are used to generate and read QR codes for attendance purposes.
 #### Geolocation Tracking: